Zubaida Jalal: Education ministry

 In 2004, Zubaida Jalal announced that "all religious seminaries will now be involved in all mainstream education programmes."
 Approved by President Pervez Musharraf, the programme was in making the madrassa (seminaries) integrated with modern education reforms.
 Jalal personally had approved the ₨.
 225–500 million from the government for 2003–04; all funding were jointly released by the US AID.
 Reforms were set to be carried out to change the school curriculum and many revival updates, deregulation of the textbooks were part of the program which was oversaw by the Zubaida Jalal.

 Despite initiation and modernisation, the programme did not move an inch, according to the media reports.
 The education ministry did not made no movement on seminary reforms and registration, with no related meetings scheduled and new no policy guidelines issued to government departments.
 In a media report published by Daily Times, the Education ministry failed in making the madrassa (seminaries) reforms successful in 2004.
 They asked the government to reopen madrassa registration for more people to benefit from the Madrassa Reforms Package.
 Approximately, ₨.
 6 billion were set-aside for the reforms' first three years and the government gave an additional ₨.
 225 million to four provinces, but the provinces failed to use the funds.

 According to the officials worked under Zubaida Jalal's administration confirmed that no new policy on madrassa reforms had been prepared and the old policy was still intact.
 In 2009, educationist, Saleem Ali wrote a thesis in his book, "Islam and Education: Conflict and Conformity in Pakistan's Madrassas", that " indeed all private and public schools, are still subject to government approval, whereas the madrassa programmes at present have no government oversight."
 The government's inability to impose the program and lack of interest in topics further diminished.
 The powerful clerics threatened the government upon which the federal education minister Zubaida Jalal immediately clarified that no chapter or verses relating to jihad or Holy War or shahadat (martyrdom) had been deleted from textbook and that the particular verse referring to jihad had only been shifted from the biology textbook for intermediate students.

 According to the Education ministry, the major reason for this failure was the view of the madrassas that the project was part of an American agenda.
 Others maintained that there were "high level interests" which had hampered the process.
 Furthermore, majority of the funds were lost during a tug of war between the Interior ministry, Religious ministry and Education ministry which Zubaida Jalal led.
 This squabble was eventually resolved by a personal intervention of President Pervez Musharraf in 2007.

 2008 general election campaign

-In 2008, Jalal decided not to obtain the PML(Q) ticket, and instead contested in 2008 general elections as an independent candidate, from the NA–272 constituency.
+In 2008, Jalal decided not to obtain the PML(Q) ticket, and instead contested in the 2008 general elections as an independent candidate, from the NA–272 constituency.
 She lost the 2008 general election while securing only 33,564 votes and losing to Yaqoob Bizanjo of Balochistan National Party (Awami).